 Substantial investment in equipment, people and technology has led Accles & Pollock to be a “one stop shop” for our customers giving us the flexibility to provide high quality, manipulated, precision machined and coated tubular assemblies for any application.

-Accles & Pollock will continue to work closely with customers and invest in people and technology to ensure that the legacy continues to grow for the next 100 years.
+In April 2023 Accles & Pollock found a new home in Willenhall.
+We continue to work closely with customers, while investing in people and technology to ensure that the legacy continues to grow for the next 100 years.